 We believe play-based and experiential preschool is the best way to prepare children for a life of learning.
-Our co-op program affords parents the opportunity to engage with their child, while learning more about early childhood development, education, and parenting, from our experienced teaching staff.
-We are a Christian cooperative preschool dedicated to the spiritual, social, emotional, physical and intellectual growth of young children, through staff and families working together to support the children, school, community and each other.
+Our co-op program affords families the opportunity to engage with their child, while learning more about early childhood development, education, and parenting, from our experienced teaching staff.
+We are dedicated to the social, emotional, physical and intellectual growth of young children, through staff and families working together to support the children, school, community and each other.
 The preschool experience provides many opportunities for children to develop techniques for getting along with others their own age.
 They learn which emotional responses are acceptable to others through trial and error and through the example of other children and adults.
 In the objective atmosphere of the school, children are free to express and resolve normal tensions.

 Trinity’s educational philosophy is based upon the following principles: